surajfale/notes-tasks/ARCHITECTURE.md

 ## Overview

-A production-ready web application for managing notes and tasks with offline capabilities, built using Flutter Web frontend and Node.js backend with MongoDB Atlas.
+A production-ready web application for managing notes and tasks, built using Flutter Web frontend and Node.js backend with MongoDB Atlas.
+The application features JWT authentication, complete CRUD operations for lists, notes, and tasks, with a responsive Material Design UI.

 ## System Architecture